exakat/exakat/docs/Development.rst

 * HasFunctionDefinition : Docs for HasFunctionDefinition

+* HasIfthen : Checks that the current atom is in an if/then/else structure.

 * HasIn : checks if the current atom has an incoming link with a name

 * HasInstruction : Docs for HasInstruction

+* HasInterface : Checks that the current atom is in an interface.

 * HasInterfaceDefinition : Docs for HasInterfaceDefinition